 Assault & Battery

-If you’ve been charged with assault and battery in Fairfax, Loudoun, or Prince William, you could be facing significant penalties.
-This is a serious offense and consulting with a Virginia criminal attorney will help you better understand your charge, the possible consequences, and possible defense strategies.
+If you’ve been charged with assault and battery in Fairfax, Loudoun, Prince William, or throughout Northern Virginia, you could be facing significant penalties.
+Assault and battery is a serious offense and consulting with a Virginia criminal attorney will help you better understand your charge, the possible consequences, and possible defense strategies.
 At Robinson Law, we have decades of experience representing clients charged with violent crimes in Virginia, including assault and battery offenses.
 Our lawyers will defend your rights at every stage of the process so you can be at ease knowing your future—and your freedom—are in good hands.An Experienced Virginia Criminal Lawyer Defines Assault and Battery

-Assault & Battery is the unlawful touching of another.
+Assault & Battery is the unlawful touching of another person.
 The contact does not necessarily need to result in an injury.
 The intent of the aggressor, rather than the force used, is what determines whether or not battery as taken place.
-VA Code § 18.2-57.
 Simple assault is either attempting battery on another person or putting that person in reasonable fear of battery.
-In other words, assault is a verbal threat.Criminal Lawyer for Domestic Violence & Assault on Family Member in Virginia
+In other words, assault is a verbal threat.

 Because of the seriousness of a Malicious Wounding charge, many points have to be proven in court for a person to be convicted.
 The prosecution must prove that the defendant shot, stabbed, cut, wounded or caused bodily injury to someone else with the intention of inflicting bodily injury as s/he committed the act.
 It also must be proven, obviously, that the act was done with malice.
-In addition, the victim must be severely injured, often with a permanent physical impairment resulting as well.Your Consultation With an Experienced Virginia Assault & Battery Lawyer
+In addition, the victim must be severely injured, often with a permanent physical impairment resulting as well.Schedule a Free Consultation with an Experienced Virginia Assault & Battery Lawyer